 One day last week my husband told me he’d searched a website for something.
-I’m the tech person now in our empty-nester 2 person household, yet I didn’t know that it was possible to search an entire website for one little thing.
+To say I was surprised would be an understatement!
+Because, I’m the tech person now in our empty-nested 2 person household.
+Yet I didn’t know that it was possible to search an entire website for one little thing.
 My own website for example has hundreds of posts and pages,,,.certainly no one could search through all that quickly and easily.
 That’s why I continue to house my somewhat unsightly but infinitely useful side menu system (which is in addition to the top menu…and also essentially identical to it!)
 Yet seeing how ungainly it’s become makes me cringe!

 My husband and I argued for a while when I finally learned that he hadn’t really done that.
 I’m almost to embarrassed to tell you that was a big relief for me because it means I continue to know more than he does about tech stuff.
 But the thought stayed with me.

 Today I had occasion to need this exact capability so I decided to find out once and for all if this is really possible.
 And if it is possible, is it possible using an iPad?